grblHAL/core/README.md

 It accepts standards-compliant g-code and has been tested with the output of several CAM tools with no problems.
 Arcs, circles and helical motion are fully supported, as well as, all other primary g-code commands.
 Macro functions, variables, and some canned cycles are not supported, but we think GUIs can do a much better job at translating them into straight g-code anyhow.

-Grbl includes full acceleration management with look ahead.
+grblHAL includes full acceleration management with look ahead.
 That means the controller will look up motions into the future and plan its velocities ahead to deliver smooth acceleration and jerk-free cornering.

 This is a port/rewrite of [grbl 1.1f](https://github.com/gnea/grbl) and should be compatible with GCode senders compliant with the specifications for that version.
 It should be possible to change default compile-time configurations if problems arise, eg. the default serial buffer sizes has been increased in some of the [drivers](https://github.com/grblHAL/drivers) provided.